Watch out for wear and tear

 Damp or mould

-Mould doesn't just look nasty, it can be harmful too – so always look for the root cause if you see damp or mould anywhere in your home.
-If it's caused by wear and tear somewhere in the structure letting in moisture, it's likely to get worse over time, so do call in expert help if needed.
+Mould doesn't just look nasty, it can be harmful too - so always look for the root cause if you see damp or mould anywhere in your home.
+If wear and tear has let moisture into the structure, it's likely to get worse over time, so do call in expert help if needed.

 Halifax is a division of Bank of Scotland plc.
 Registered in Scotland No. SC327000.
 Registered Office: The Mound, Edinburgh EH1 1YZ.
 Bank of Scotland plc is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the Prudential Regulation Authority under registration number 169628.